-The liver produces about 500 to 600 mL of bile each day.
-Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids (mostly lecithin), cholesterol, bilirubin, and other endogenously produced or ingested compounds, such as proteins that regulate GI function and drugs or their metabolites.
-Bilirubin is a degradation product of heme compounds from worn-out RBCs and is the pigment that gives bile its yellow-green color.
+The liver Liver Structure and Function The liver is a metabolically complex organ.
+Hepatocytes (liver parenchymal cells) perform the liver’s metabolic functions: Formation and excretion of bile as a component of bilirubin metabolism... read more produces about 500 to 600 mL of bile each day.
+Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids (mostly lecithin), cholesterol, bilirubin, and other endogenously produced or ingested compounds, such as proteins that regulate gastrointestinal function and drugs or their metabolites.
+Bilirubin Overview of bilirubin metabolism The liver is a metabolically complex organ.
+Hepatocytes (liver parenchymal cells) perform the liver’s metabolic functions: Formation and excretion of bile as a component of bilirubin metabolism... read more is a degradation product of heme compounds from worn-out red blood cells (RBCs) and is the pigment that gives bile its yellow-green color.

 During fasting, about 75% of the bile secreted passes from the common hepatic duct into the gallbladder via the cystic duct.
 The rest flows directly into the common bile duct (formed by the junction of the common hepatic and cystic ducts) into the duodenum.
 During fasting, the gallbladder absorbs up to 90% of bile water, concentrating and storing bile.